groff_diff(7) — Linux manual page

 Set a blank line macro (trap).
 If a blank line macro is

-thus defined, groff executes name when a blank line is
+thus defined, groff executes macro when a blank line is

-encountered in the input, instead of the usual behavior.
-A
+encountered in the input file, instead of the usual

-line consisting only of spaces is also treated as blank and
+behavior.
+A line consisting only of spaces is also treated

-subject to this trap.
-If no argument is supplied, the
+as blank and subject to this trap.
+If no argument is

 .box [name]